Ajgautam01/Final-Report/README.md

 * Create or select the parent directory for the new project folder.
 * Enter a project name, such as my_app, and press Enter.
 * Wait for project creation to complete and the main.dart file to appear.

 The above commands create a Flutter project directory called my_app that contains a simple demo app that uses Material Components.

+# Week 5 First app in Flutter
+* Step 1: Create the starter Flutter app

+Create a simple, templated Flutter app, using the instructions in Getting Started with your first Flutter app.
+Name the project startup_namer (instead of flutter_app).
+You’ll mostly edit lib/main.dart, where the Dart code lives.

+1. Replace the contents of lib/main.dart.
+Delete all of the code from lib/main.dart.
+Replace with the following code, which displays “Hello World” in the center of the screen.
+2. Run the app in the way your IDE describes.
+You should see either Android, iOS, Windows, Linux, macOS, or web output, depending on your chosen device.

  # Week  Python
  Do task in django python
 * Function